An Improved Kernel and Parameterized Algorithm for Almost Induced Matching: A parameterized algorithm

 \begin{lemma} Let $v$ be a vertex that dominates a vertex $u$.
 If there is a maximum induced matching $M$ of $G$ such that $v \in V (M)$, then there is a maximum induced matching $M'$ of $G$ such that edge $vu \in M'$. \end{lemma}

 We can use Lemma~\ref{dominating-lemma} to design an effective branching rule.
-Assume that $v$ dominates $u$.
-Vertex $v$ is either in the deletion set or remains in the induced matching with vertex $u$ by Lemma \ref*{dominating-lemma}.
-We get the following branching rule.

-\begin{brule} Assume that vertex $v$ dominates vertex $u$.
-Branch on $v$ to generate two instances by either (i) deleting $v$ from the graph and including it in the deletion set, or (ii) deleting $N[\{u, v\}]$ from the graph and including $N(\{u, v\})$ in the deletion set. \end{brule}
+\textbf{Branching-Rule (B2).} \textit{ Assume that vertex $v$ dominates vertex $u$.
+Branch on $v$ to generate two instances by either (i) deleting $v$ from the graph and including it in the deletion set, or (ii) deleting $N[\{u, v\}]$ from the graph and including $N(\{u, v\})$ in the deletion set. } If there is a degree-2 vertex $v$ in a triangle, a more effective branching rule can be applied.
+The following lemma has been used in \cite{xiao2017exact}.

+\begin{lemma} If there is a degree-2 vertex $v$ in a triangle $vu_1u_2$, then there is a maximum induced matching either containing one edge in $\{vu_1, vu_2\}$ or containing no edge incident on a vertex in $\{v, u_1, u_2\}$.
+Especially, if at least one vertex in $\{u_1, u_2\}$ is of degree at least 3, then there is a maximum induced matching containing one edge in $\{vu_1, vu_2\}$. \end{lemma}

+We can use Lemma~\ref{degree-2-lemma} to design an effective branching rule to deal with degree-2 vertices in triangles.